 A-7.2 Replace outer (primary) element of dry type air cleaner.

 A-7.3 Replace inner (secondary) element of dry type air cleaner.

-(Warning: Do not attempt to clean secondary element)
+Warning: Do not attempt to clean secondary element.

 A-7.4 Change the oil in the gear-box, steering housing, power take-off case and hydraulic system, the grade and level of the oil being as recommended by the manufacturer.